AdobeDocs/experience-platform.en/help/ingestion/tutorials/create-trusted-streaming-connection.md

 ## Next steps

-Now that you have created an authenticated streaming connection, you can stream either time series or record data, allowing you to ingest data within Platform.
+Now that you have created a trusted streaming connection, you can stream either time series or record data, allowing you to ingest data within Platform.
 To learn how to stream time series data to Platform, go to the [streaming time series data tutorial](./streaming-time-series-data.md).
 To learn how to stream record data to Platform, go to the [streaming record data tutorial](./streaming-record-data.md).

 ## Appendix

-This section provides supplemental information about authenticated streaming connections.
+This section provides supplemental information about trusted streaming connections.

-### Sending messages to an authenticated streaming connection
+### Sending messages to a trusted streaming connection

 If a streaming connection has authentication enabled, the client will be required to add the `Authorization` header to their request.